Coronavirus in the USA: how each state is fighting the COVID-19 pandemic

 Wolfe wrote in his Twitter account that “residents should stay home and not need to go out without special need.”

 On March 28, Governor Gina Raimondo ordered residents to stay home until April 13, with some exceptions.
 Her order also restricts gatherings of more than five people and requires a two-week quarantine for visitors to other states.

 Governor Henry McMaster also issued an order that gives law enforcement authorities the power to ban or disperse public gatherings of more than three people.

-“We should all assume that we and the other people we communicate with have a virus,” said McMaster.
+“We must all assume that we and the other people we communicate with have the virus,” McMaster said.

 Encouraging people to stay at home, McMaster added on his Twitter account that “this is not an order, but another measure aimed at containing the virus by controlling the crowds so that they don’t have to hide in place.”